Prepare Microsoft Azure Kubernetes Service (AKS) for the Couchbase Autonomous Operator.

 This guide walks through the recommended procedure for installing the Couchbase Autonomous Operator on Microsoft Azure Kubernetes Service (AKS).

-Install the azure-cli and login to the Azure Portal.
+azure-cli and login to the Azure Portal.

 $ az login